citp/privacy-policy-historical/a/au/auc/auctionsoftwarereview.com.md

   * Your member information is password-protected for your privacy and security
   * Your password is stored in encrypted form
-  * Your payment details, name and mailing address provided to PayPal at registration are not stored on this web site in any form
+  * Payment details provided for any pay services are not stored on this web site in any form